Richard19980527/human_drone_SC/README.md

 	```
 	[43]  'uav_num': 6,
 	```
-3. You can modify the config file for method<br>
+3. You can modify the config file for method [human_drone_SC/code/method/fd_mappo_cubicmap/conf.py](https://github.com/Richard19980527/human_drone_SC/tree/main/code/method/fd_mappo_cubicmap/conf.py).<br>
-[human_drone_SC/code/method/fd_mappo_cubicmap/conf.py](https://github.com/Richard19980527/human_drone_SC/tree/main/code/method/fd_mappo_cubicmap/conf.py).<br>
 For example, you can control the hyperparameters studied in paper by modifying these two lines
 	```